digiaiiris/zabbix-agent/README.md

 ### Service Configuration

-After the agent has been configured, start the agent and configure it to auto-start on boot as follows:
+After the agent has been configured, restart the service and configure it to auto-start on boot as follows:

 CentOS / RedHat / Oracle Linux / Amazon Linux:
 ```
-service zabbix-agent start
+service zabbix-agent restart
 chkconfig zabbix-agent on
 ```